jinaga/BlogMaui/script/README.md

 ## Configuring the GitHub Action Workflow

 Edit the secrets in your GitHub organization settings.
+Set `DISTRIBUTION_P12` to the contents of the `distribution.p12` file.
-Set `DISRIBUTION_P12_PASSWORD` to the password you generated to protect the p12 file.
+Set `DISTRIBUTION_P12_PASSWORD` to the password you generated to protect the p12 file.
 Set `APPSTORE_ISSUER_ID` to the issuer ID (GUID) from the App Store Connect API key.
 Set `APPSTORE_KEY_ID` to the key ID (10 character code) from the App Store Connect API key.
 Set `APPSTORE_PRIVATE_KEY` to the contents of the .p8 file.